Youngstown OVI Attorney

 Being pulled over and arrested for impaired driving is a humiliating experience that can have repercussions lasting for months or years.
 You could face hefty fines, lengthy probation, a license suspension, and potential jail time.
 Losing your license is a hardship that can affect your ability to get to work, school, and other necessary places.
 Furthermore, a conviction will leave you with a permanent criminal record that can negatively affect future prospects.

 At Law Office of Damian A. Billak, you can partner with a respected trial lawyer who focuses exclusively on criminal defense and thoroughly understands OVI law, proceedings, and how the state works to convict you.
-Attorney Billak can use his prior stint in the Mahoning County Prosecutor’s Office and his decades as a defense lawyer to craft strategic countermoves against the prosecution’s case.
+Our OVI lawyer, Attorney Billak, can use his prior stint in the Youngstown, OH Prosecutor’s Office and his decades as a defense lawyer to craft strategic countermoves against the prosecution’s case.

-Reserve a free initial consultation with our Mahoning County OVI defense attorney at Law Office of Damian A. Billak by phone at (330) 862-8582 or by email on our online contact form.
+Contact our Youngstown OVI defense attorney for a free consultation at Law Office of Damian A. Billak by phone at (330) 862-8582 or by email on our online contact form.

 In Ohio, the terms OVI (Operating a Vehicle Impaired) and DUI (Driving Under the Influence) are often used interchangeably.
 However, OVI is the official terminology in the state's legal statutes.